-- \ Returns are time-weighted, calculated in accordance with industry standards, are net of investment fees and expenses, and exclude returns on private investments prior to 2008. - \\ Target return is 4.0% plus CPI.
+- Returns are time-weighted, calculated in accordance with industry standards, are net of investment fees and expenses, and exclude returns on private investments prior to 2008. - Target return is 4.0% plus CPI.

-If we look at the ten-year rolling returns ending June 30th of each year, we find that for the period from 2003 to 2007, the actual ten-year rolling returns were above the PMT ten-year target return for the entire period.
-However, the market environment has been considerably less favourable over the more recent past.
-In 2008, the PMT suffered a negative return of 5.9% and in 2009 a negative return of 27.6% due to the global financial crisis (the benchmark portfolio returns were -3.7% and -23.2% respectively).
-Since then, all major financial markets have rebounded from the meltdown experienced in 2008 and 2009, but not enough to fully achieve the PMT's target return over rolling 10-year periods that include 2008 and 2009.
+If we look at the ten-year rolling returns ending June 30th of each year, we find that for the period from 2005 to 2007, the actual ten-year rolling returns were above the PMT ten-year target return.
+However, in 2008 the PMT suffered a negative return of 5.9% and in 2009 a negative return of 27.6% due to the global financial crisis (the benchmark portfolio returns were -3.7% and -23.2% respectively).
+Since then, all major financial markets have rebounded from the meltdown experienced in 2008 and 2009.
+Importantly, for the ten-year period ending in 2019, actual returns exceeded the 10-year rolling target return for the PMT.

 In 2007, pre-financial crisis, the actual ten-year rolling return of 7.7% exceeded the ten-year rolling target return of 6.2% by 1.5%, and the ten-year rolling benchmark portfolio return of 7.2% by 0.5%.
-By 2010, following the financial crisis, the ten-year rolling actual return of 1.3% was less than the ten-year rolling target return of 6.0% by 4.7% even though it was in line with the ten-year rolling benchmark portfolio return of 1.2%.
-By 2017, the ten-year rolling actual return had rebounded to 3.5%, still less than the ten-year rolling target investment return of 5.5% (by 2.0%), but slightly above the ten-year rolling benchmark portfolio return of 3.3%.
-It should be noted that if we were to look at a longer period (e.g. 20 years), the 20-year actual return for the period ending June 30, 2017 was 5.6%, slightly lower than the 20-year target return of 5.8% for the same period.
+By 2010, following the financial crisis, the ten-year rolling actual return of

+1.3% was less than the ten-year rolling target return of 6.0% by 4.7% even though it was in line with the ten-year rolling benchmark portfolio return of 1.2%.
+However, by 2019, the ten-year rolling actual return had rebounded to 8.8%, exceeding the ten-year rolling target investment return of 5.7% (by 3.1%) and above the ten-year rolling benchmark portfolio return of 7.8%.
 Please see the section Status of the Pension Plan - In Perspective for how investment performance impacts the financial health and status of the pension plan.